 Starting Seeds Indoors

 Winter in our area isn't over yet.
 The last frost day is still a few months away.
 But spring is coming and with it the next growing season!
-Starting seeds indoors is the start of a new garden season.
-For a schedule when to start seeds go here, there is also a free printable that you can use to ...
+Starting seeds indoors is the start of it.
+When we say starting seeds indoors it doesn't mean in the house (even though it can be that), but in an enclosed ...

 Spring Indoor Seed-Starting Schedule – Free Printable

-After using this spring indoor seed-starting schedule for several years now, do we still recommend it, or is it time for a new plan?
+After using this spring indoor seed-starting schedule for annual vegetable seeds for several years now, do we still recommend it, or is it time for a new plan?
 The schedule comes from the All New Square Foot Gardening book.
 Mel Bartholomew, the author, is known for simplifying things.
-That attracted me to his work in the ...
+That ...